Honda CBR250R 0-60 mph in 7.10 seconds

 The Honda CBR250R makes a respectable 23 horsepower at 8500 rpm and 16 ft/lb @ 6500 rpm.

-The power delivery is typical of a small capacity average revving single cylinder engine where the most usable part of your performance sits between 5000 and 8000 rpm.
+Most of the usable part of your performance sits between 5000 and 8000 rpm.

 If you keep the engine above 5000 rpm and below 8000 rpm you make decent progress without causing the engine to feel like it is overworked and under-delivering.

-Revving the engine beyond 9500 rpm and to 10,500 will still make the bike move but you can shift a little earlier and not hurt your progress and in fact improve it in the higher gears when going for it..
+Revving the engine beyond 9500 rpm and to 10,500 will still make the bike move but you can shift a little earlier and not hurt your progress.

 We, of course, have not tested all the motorcycles in the entry-level class but of those we have tested, it is only the Suzuki GSX250R that has a worse engine performance.

-Granted that is the only other 250 we have tested along with the Ninja 250R which quite frankly has a better-performing engine.
+Granted, that is the only other 250 we have tested along with the Ninja 250R which quite frankly has a better-performing engine.

 Honda CBR250R 0-100 km/h in 7.63 seconds